Posts

 Image

-BLOG: Canmore checked As you leave Queens Park, you go past the Langside estate on Langside Avenue, shown in this photo: The first block in the estate was Tantallon Tower: This estate was built on the site of a row of villas, one of which - Holmwood (82 Langside Avenue) - was the home of Charles Rennie Mackintosh's father in the 1890s, and Charles himself lived there 1892-5. you then go onto Deanston Drive, here's an aerial view (Tantallon to left, Deanston to right): On the right as you enter Deanston Drive is St Helens Catholic Church.
+The history of places you pass on the Hills of the South Challenge. ( Canmore checked ) As you leave Queens Park, you go past the Langside estate on Langside Avenue, part of which is shown in this photo: Built in the 1970s, the estate was once the largest co-ownership development in Europe.
+The first block in the estate was Tantallon Tower: The estate was built on the site of a row of villas, one of which - Holmwood (82 Langside Avenue) - was home to Charles Rennie Mackintosh's father in the 1890s.
+Charles himself lived there 1892-5.
+You then go onto Deanston Drive, here's an aerial view (Tantallon to left, Deanston to right): On the right as you enter Deanston Drive is St Helens Catholic Church.
 (1897, John Bennie Wilson).
-Cathcart Cemetery: buried here are ?
-1991 aerial view: Halfpenny Bridge (Linn Park) c 1835.
-Oldest complete iron bridge in Glasgow, built as driveway to Linn House.
-Linn House was built c 1828, enlarged 1852 by Charles Wilson: From the trig point you descend through the woods around the back of Linn Crematorium, (1962, T S Cordiner) " A Beaux Arts-influenced modernist complex" Up to Cathkin Braes: (thi
+On your way from Checkpoint 1 to 2, you will probably choose to go through Cathcart Cemetery : Amongst those buried here are the suffragette Henria Leech Williams and Margaret Jefferson, actress and mother of Stan Laurel, who lived in Glasgow as a boy.
+H...

 West Hills blog (complete)